SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Introduction

-This focus on compression-aware learning is particularly relevant as vehicular networks evolve to support data-intensive infotainment applications.
-Services such as cloud gaming, HD video streaming, and augmented reality require not only high bandwidth but also consistent low-latency scheduling to ensure seamless user experiences.
+The need for compression-aware learning and control is further amplified by the growing demand for data-intensive vehicular services.
+Applications such as cloud gaming, high-definition video streaming, and augmented reality require not only high throughput but also consistent low-latency service allocation to maintain user experience.
 In this context, Multi-access Edge Computing (MEC) has become essential for enabling real-time processing close to the vehicle, reducing response times and improving QoS \cite{9040539}.
 Additionally, cooperative data sharing and edge-assisted perception in autonomous systems have highlighted the value of intelligent compression and distributed learning mechanisms \cite{9606821}.
-These insights extend naturally to vehicular infotainment, where large volumes of CQI and traffic data must be processed rapidly to adapt to dynamic network conditions.
-SCAR’s edge AI-assisted compression pipeline directly addresses these demands by reducing CQI dimensionality and enabling fast RL-based scheduling decisions.
+These insights extend naturally to vehicular services, where large volumes of network state information must be processed rapidly to adapt to changing conditions.
+SCAR’s edge-assisted state compression framework directly addresses these requirements by reducing state dimensionality and enabling efficient learning-based management.

-Several compression techniques have been proposed to reduce signaling overhead, rather then addressing the scalability challenges in RL-based scheduling.
+Several CQI and state compression techniques have been proposed primarily to reduce signaling overhead rather than to address scalability challenges in learning-based network management.
 Feedback-based schemes transmit CQI only when user scheduling probabilities exceed certain thresholds \cite{4257444}, while K-means-based methods aim to lower congestion through pattern clustering \cite{8292311}, and deep learning models have been applied in massive MIMO systems \cite{8482358}.
 However, these approaches generally do not tackle the core issue of CQI dimensionality reduction required for efficient RL training.
 Some efforts, such as average CQI representations for wideband scheduling \cite{7410050}, offer partial solutions but lack general applicability.
-In contrast, SCAR introduces a unified framework that combines clustering-based feature extraction with RBFN classification to perform real-time CQI state-space compression, enabling scalable, low-latency RL-based RRM.
-This approach ensures structural consistency, improves learning convergence, and enhances scheduling fairness in 6G infotainment vehicular networks.
+In contrast, SCAR introduces a unified state-space compression framework that combines clustering-based feature extraction with RBFN classification to enable scalable, low-latency reinforcement learning–based network and service management in vehicular environments.